arunravi728/Papyrus/content/Distributed Systems.md

 1. [MIT OCW - MIT 8.824](https://youtube.com/playlist?list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB&feature=shared)
 1. [Martin Kleppmann](https://youtube.com/playlist?list=PLeKd45zvjcDFUEv_ohr_HdUFe97RItdiB&feature=shared)

+I also read the book *Understanding Distributed Systems* by Roberto Vitillo.
+The book is more for entry level engineers which focusses on breadth rather than depth.

 The reasons to use distributed systems -

 1. Parallelism / Scalability